JoseManuelMolina/JoseManuelMolina/README.md

 - 👋 Hi, I’m @JoseManuelMolina
 - 👀 I’m interested in frontend development
-- 🌱 I’m currently learning RAngular
+- 🌱 I’m currently learning Angular

 <!---
 JoseManuelMolina/JoseManuelMolina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.